slerman12/Help-me/7-Ongoing.md

 “Because you are the representative of the policy behind them.”

 “Well the policy is currently being broken.
-Therefore all is right,” states the Alderman.
+As you’ve proven.
+Therefore I’m a good man,” states the Alderman.

 “You fell back on policy in your decision to terminate me.”